Players Weekend means Yankees break with uniform tradition | New Country 923

 Game-worn jerseys will be auctioned for charity, with proceeds going to help amateur baseball and softball programs.

-And of course, some of the special jerseys with nicknames on the back were already available to buy online for $199.99.
+And of course, some of the special jerseys with nicknames on the back — like “Mr. Smile” for Cleveland Indians shortstop Francisco Lindor — were already available to buy online for $199.99.

+“I want a Mr. Smile jersey,” Jimmy Adams, 11, of Solon, Ohio, said before Cleveland’s game against Kansas City.
+“I love watching him play because he always has fun out there.”

+The nicknames were as colorful as the crazy socks and shoes worn by several players.

 Yankees third baseman Todd Frazier, a proud New Jersey native, had special cleats made with Frank Sinatra’s face on them, along with a nod to his Little League World Series championship and an image of Frazier holding the Home Run Derby trophy he won in 2015.